Twilight of the Britons – A Battle Report 2

 The Armies

-Last time we had identical armies and Adam has that the armies be different this time.
+Last time we had identical armies and Adam insisted the armies be different this time.
 I went for Romano-British and English.

 Chris had the Romano-British army, with a lot of Roman trained troops.